khazaei/vision-hist/README.md

 * MobileNet
 * VisionTransformer

-A side note on the training data.
-All the papers used the ImageNet dataset for training and performance metrics.
-I use Imagenette as the data set to evaluate the different architectures.
-Imagenette is a subset of 10 easily classified classes from Imagenet (tench, English springer, cassette player, chain saw, church, French horn, garbage truck, gas pump, golf ball, parachute).
-Its smaller, so easier to store, and it takes less time to train.
+A side note on the training data: All the papers used the ImageNet dataset for training and performance metrics.
+I use Imagenette as the dataset to evaluate the different architectures.
+Imagenette is a subset of 10 easily classified classes from ImageNet (tench, English springer, cassette player, chainsaw, church, French horn, garbage truck, gas pump, golf ball, parachute).
+It's smaller, making it easier to store, and it takes less time to train.

 ## AlexNet

 The first architecture we will explore is AlexNet.
-This was the architecture introduced in 2012, which made waves when it achieved a top 5 error of 15.3%, 10% lower than its runner-up in the ImagNet competitions.
+This was the architecture introduced in 2012, which made waves when it achieved a top 5 error rate of 15.3%, 10% lower than its runner-up in the ImageNet competitions.
 Let's go over some key contributions of this paper.

 ### Architecture

-The network consists of 5 convolutional layer followed by 3 fully connected layers.
+The network consists of 5 convolutional layers followed by 3 fully connected layers.
 For the full details of the parameters, check out the code, but here is a condensed view of what it looks like:

 (Conv->ReLU->LocalNorm->MaxPool) x 2 -> (Conv->ReLU) x 3 -> MaxPool -> (Linear->ReLU) x 3.

-### ReLU activation function.
+### ReLU Activation Function.

-Traditionally neural networks used sigmoid or tanh activation functions.
+Traditionally, neural networks used sigmoid or tanh activation functions.
 AlexNet uses ReLU as its activation function.
-The figure below shows the 3 different activation function and their derivatives
+The figure below shows the 3 different activation functions and their derivatives:

 ![](/Users/hamid/PycharmProjects/vision-hist/assets/act-func.png)

 ![](/Users/hamid/PycharmProjects/vision-hist/assets/grad-act-func.png)

-As you can see the gradients for ReLU is non saturation for high values when compared to tanh and sigmoid.
+As you can see, the gradients for ReLU do not saturate for high values when compared to tanh and sigmoid.
 This helps with the vanishing gradient problem experienced during backpropagation when training networks.
-This effect is more prominent in deeper networks, hence ReLU allows training deep CNNs.
+This effect is more prominent in deeper networks; hence ReLU allows training deep CNNs.

-Another feature of ReLU is that its very computationally simple compared to tanh and sigmoid.
-Its a `max(0, x)` operation, and the gradient is a thresholding operation.
+Another feature of ReLU is its computational simplicity compared to tanh and sigmoid.
+It's a `max(0, x)` operation, and the gradient is a thresholding operation.

-These characteristic lend to faster training of deeper neural networks, which has lead to better performance.
+These characteristics lend to faster training of deeper neural networks, leading to better performance.

 ### GPUs

 AlexNet was one of the first networks to use multiple GPUs for training.
 The neurons in each layer were split across two GPUs.
-The GPUs only communicate at certain layers
-This enabled larger datasets and faster training time.
+The GPUs only communicate at certain layers.
+This enabled larger datasets and faster training times.

 ### Generalization

-Here are some of the techniques they used for generalization.
+Here are some of the techniques they used for generalization:

-1 - Data augmentation: They augmented the dataset by generating new images through horizontal reflection, image translation and altering intensity of RGB values.
+1 - Data augmentation: They augmented the dataset by generating new images through horizontal reflection, image translation, and altering the intensity of RGB values.

-2 - They deployed dropout regularization by randomly zeroing out 50% of the neurons in the fully connected network during training.
+2 - Drop out regularization: They deployed dropout regularization by randomly zeroing out 50% of the neurons in the fully connected network during training.

-3 - Local response normalization.
-Each pixel (x,y location) for each layer, is normalized by the sum of all kernel values at that pixel location within that layer.
+3 - Local response normalization: Each pixel (x,y location) for each layer is normalized by the sum of all kernel values at that pixel location within that layer.

 ### Optimizer

 The optimizer they used was SGD with momentum and weight decay.
 SGD uses a subset (batch) of the dataset to compute the gradient.
-This makes the gradient computation a bit noisy as compared to using the whole dataset.
-This helps with generalization by exploring more of the cost function, and helps escape local minima and saddle points.
-Momentum uses infinite smoothing, or iir filtering, to make the trajectory and the gradient decent algorithm more "smooth".
-Weight decay is another way saying l2 regularization. l2 regularization helps with over fitting by keeping the weights small, and hence stopping any one path from dominating the prediction.
+This makes the gradient computation a bit noisy compared to using the whole dataset.
+This helps with generalization by exploring more of the cost function and helps escape local minima and saddle points.
+Momentum uses infinite smoothing or IIR filtering to make the trajectory and the gradient descent algorithm smoother.
+Weight decay is another way of saying L2 regularization.
+L2 regularization helps with overfitting by keeping the weights small, hence preventing any one path from dominating the prediction.

 ### Implementation and Results.